What we’re about

-Our Cosmos is a science advocacy group whose purpose is to promote community engagement and interest in the Cosmos and to foster intellectual curiosity.
-Activities include exploring the fields of science, technology, engineering, art and mathematics (STEAM).
-Our Cosmos encourages the growth of rapidly expanding enterprises and products that will advance knowledge, benefit society and improve the way we live.
+Our Cosmos is a science advocacy group whose purpose is to promote community engagement and interest in all aspects of the Cosmos and to foster intellectual curiosity.
+Activities include exploring the fields of science, technology, engineering, art and mathematics (STEAM), environmental science and medicine.
+Although originally oriented more toward the hard sciences, we now have expanded our focus to include science-related social issues such as public health, conservation, and the environment.
+Our Cosmos strives to bring attention to information, people, and organizations that will advance knowledge, benefit society and improve the way we live.
 It was inspired by the world renowned late astronomer and science popularizer, Dr. Carl Sagan.

-The primary focus is through an edutainment (education and entertainment) platform; e.g. stage venues, lectures, hands-on exhibits, and tours of geological/archaeological/astronomical sites.
+The primary focus is through an edutainment (education and entertainment) platform; e.g. stage venues, lectures, hands-on exhibits, and tours of geological/archaeological/astronomical/other sites.

 One Last Thing!